alphanu1/gud-windows/README.md

 GUD is a wire protocol, not a Linux one.
 A device implementing it needs the host to speak request codes, a mode structure and a buffer format, and nothing about the device depends on what is at the other end.
-So a Windows host driver is a peer of the Linux one, not a port of it, and it is useful to any GUD device — a Pi Zero adapter, the STM32 reference device, anything answering the protocol.
+So a Windows host driver is a peer of the Linux one, not a port of it, and it is a driver for *any* GUD device — a Pi Zero adapter, the STM32 reference device, anything answering the protocol.

-The only per-device thing here is the VID:PID in the INF.
+Switchres is the motivating case and not the scope.
+Everything above the transport asks the device instead of assuming: `GET_FORMATS` picks the pixel format, `GET_CONNECTOR_MODES` fills the mode list, the descriptor bounds are checked, and `FULL_UPDATE` and `STATUS_ON_SET` are both honoured.
+A device with a fixed panel and a sensible advertised list needs no configuration and never touches the modeline store — plug it in and its modes are the modes Windows offers.
+The store exists because some devices synthesise their own timing, not because this one does.

+What is left that is device-specific is the VID:PID in both INFs and in `gudprobe.c`, and a format preference tuned to a six-bit DAC. `docs/DESIGN.md` has the list and keeps it short deliberately.

+No EDID is sent, to any device, and that one is not going to move.
+An EDID carries a mode list the store knows nothing about, and the commit path refuses modes it has no modeline for — the safety net working.
+If some device turns out to need one it is a runtime option, not a new default.

 Nothing like it exists.
 The GUD ecosystem is entirely Linux: the in-tree driver since 5.13, the gadget side, Raspberry Pi images.
 Every IddCx sample is a